MicrocontrollerApplications/Lab2_InputOutput/README.md

 You have written your own code or copied highly freaky code from us, but do not fully understand the function.
 Not to worry!
 For this you need an observation tool, the Watch, from the MPLAB X IDE.
 See below video for an instruction on debugging with MPLAB's watch-functionality.

 ![](images/OpenWatch.gif)

+The relevant register we want to track are:
+- LATB, to see which values are set from the code
+- PORTB, to see which (logical) value every pin in Register B currently has

+In Case the video was to fast, click [here](#open-debug-watch) for a textual description.

 Choose Debug Debug Main
 Project from the menu and then Debug->Pause from the menu.
 Insert the SFR TRISB, LATB and PORTB via Menu